“Co-evolution among humans and natural systems can only be undertaken in specific places, using approaches that are precisely fitted to them.”

 How is regenerative practice different?

 What we all learn on the journey is that this is not an external process.
 Co-evolution with natural systems is not about learning about nature as a force that exists outside of ourselves.
-It requires learning about our own nature to actively re-pattern how we think and how we work.
-And so our understanding of what’s required of us, and our commitment to take it on, deepens as our inner development unfolds.
+It requires learning about our own nature to actively re-pattern how we think and how we work–and to enable that shift in others.

 Our understanding of what’s required of us, and our commitment to take it on, deepens as our inner development unfolds.
 We view the process of becoming a regenerative practitioner as an unfolding path that is unique to each of us.
 The aim of our education programs is to support practitioners in charting that path for yourselves, with the support of a global and local community of regenerative practice.